open-ephys/ONI/source/hw-spec/devices/index.rst

 Devices
 =======
 Devices are the endpoint of most ONI transactions.
-They can represent a physical element interfacing with the environment (e.g., an external sensor with a digital communication interface), something programmed within the firmware to emulate this (e.g., a digital logic module on an FPGA) or a purely internal data source (e.g., a controller based digital logic module that generates system status reports).
+They can represent a physical element interfacing with the environment (e.g. an external sensor with a digital communication interface), something programmed within the firmware to emulate this (e.g. a digital logic module on an FPGA) or a purely internal data source (e.g. a controller based digital logic module that generates system status reports).
 A device MUST expose the following :ref:`communication channels
 <com-channels>`: